Essential Linux Commands

 head Display Beginning of Files

-command displays the first part of files.
+The head command displays the first part of files.

 tail Display End of Files

-command displays the last part of files.
+The tail command displays the last part of files.

 Tips: